LucaDeeken/inventoryApplication/README.md

 - The frontend is not fully completed yet and is still under development.
 - There is currently no separate edit functionality.
   - Instead, when creating an item with the same name as an existing item, the existing entry is automatically updated.
-- Delete functionality is not fully implemented yet.
+- Delete functionality is not implemented yet.

 ---